Russian police reform: Chronology

 The beginning of the reforms were announced by President Dmitry Medvedev at the end of 2009.
 The reason for those reforms was a shooting started by a police officer at a supermarket on 29 April 2009.
 On 24 December 2009, the Presidential decree number 1468 was issued.
-It ordered the Interior Ministry to plan measures for cutting the amount of law enforcement personnel by 20%, making the police salary arrive exclusively from the federal budget prohibiting funding by regional authorities.
+It ordered the Interior Ministry to plan measures for cutting the number of law enforcement personnel by 20%, making the police salary arrive exclusively from the federal budget prohibiting funding by regional authorities.
 A proposal was developed by a working group consisting of 14 non-governmental human rights organisations put forward.

 In early August 2010 a draft law was posted on the Internet for public discussion.
 The website was popular, with more than 2,000 comments posted within 24 hours of its opening.
 Based on citizen feedback, several modifications to the draft were made.
 On 27 October 2010, President Medvedev submitted the draft to the lower house of the State Duma.

 On 9 October 2010, Finance Minister Alexei Kudrin announced that around 217 billion rubles ($7 billion) will go to the police reform from the federal budget in 2012–2013.
 Some of money will be spent in increasing police officers' salaries by 30%.

 The lower house of the Duma voted to approve the bill on 28 January 2011, and the upper house followed suit on 2 February 2011.
 On 7 February 2011, President Medvedev signed the bill into law.
 The changes came into effect on 1 March 2011.

 In July 2011, the Kremlin passed a law to triple the salary amount for police officers.
 The law also boosts pensions and other benefits for veterans and introduces subsidies to purchase housing, and also cancels the current housing provision system.
 For instance, a Lieutenant will now earn 33,000 to 45,000 rubles a month compared to the 10,000 ruble pay.